 Throughout my career I was involved in multiple biodiversity survey projects studying parasites in the United States, Australia, Ukraine, Russia, Philippines, Malawi, Romania, Vietnam and other countries.

 Here you can find the list of the new species and higher taxa that I have described on my own or in co-authorship with my colleagues.
-Currently, the list includes 71 new species of digeneans, aspidogastreans, cestodes, nematodes and acanthocephalans belonging to 47 genera and 27 families.
+Currently, the list includes 75 new species, 10 new genera and several new suprageneric taxa of digeneans, aspidogastreans, cestodes, nematodes and acanthocephalans belonging to 49 genera and 28 families.

 My current projects include, but not limited to: